Namass/Branch-Integration-Guides/smart_banner_guide.md

 }
 ```

+Find - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication... and paste the following at the top of the function to handle the deeplink URL:

 ```objc
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {
 	// pass the url to the handle deep link call